-Tennis elbow, or lateral epicondylitis, is painful inflammation of the elbow joint caused by repetitive stress (overuse).
-The pain is typically felt on the outside (lateral) part of the upper arm just above the elbow when you straighten or fully extend your arm.
+Tennis elbow, or lateral epicondylitis, is a painful inflammation of the elbow joint caused by repetitive stress (overuse).
+The pain is located on the outside (lateral side) of the elbow, but may radiate down the back side of your forearm.
+You’ll likely feel the pain when you straighten or fully extend your arm.

 The tendon is the part of a muscle that attaches to the bone.
-Forearm muscles attach to the outer bone of the elbow.
-Researchers are finding that tennis elbow often occurs when a specific muscle in the forearm — the extensor carpi radialis brevis (ECRB) muscle — is damaged.
-The ECRB helps stabilize the wrist when the elbow is straight.
+Forearm tendons attach the forearm muscles to the outer bone of the elbow.
+Tennis elbow often occurs when a specific muscle in the forearm — the extensor carpi radialis brevis (ECRB) muscle — is damaged.
+The ECRB helps raise (extend) the wrist.

-Repetitive stress weakens the ECRB muscle, causing microscopic tears in the muscle’s tendon at the point where it attaches to the outside of the elbow.
-These tears produce inflammation and pain (AAOS).
+Repetitive stress weakens the ECRB muscle, causing extremely tiny tears in the muscle’s tendon at the point where it attaches to the outside of the elbow.
+These tears lead to inflammation and pain.

-- elbow pain that is mild at first and gradually worsens
+- elbow pain that is mild at first but gradually gets worse

 - pain extending from the outside of the elbow down to the forearm and wrist

 - increased pain when shaking hands or squeezing an object